Carpal tunnel syndrome

-Women are 2 - 5 times more likely than men to develop CTS.
-It most commonly occurs in people ages 30 - 60.
+Women are 2 to 5 times more likely than men to develop CTS.
+It most commonly occurs in people ages 30 to 60.
 CTS is associated with health conditions, such as diabetes, hypothyroidism, rubella, pregnancy, connective tissues diseases, obesity, and menopause.
 High caffeine, tobacco, or alcohol intake are other contributing risk factors.

 What to Expect at Your Provider's Office

 If you have symptoms of CTS, you should see your health care provider.
-Your health care provider can help you determine which treatment or combination of therapies will work best for you.
+Your provider can help determine which treatment or combination of therapies will work best for you.

-Your health care provider will perform a physical examination and some simple tests to determine if you have lost any sensation or you have some weakness in your thumb or fingers.
-Your health care provider may also perform more sophisticated diagnostic procedures ranging from a nerve conduction study to electromyography (EMG).
-You may also get x-rays or magnetic resonance imaging (MRI) to reveal the cause and the nature of the injury.
+Your provider will perform a physical examination and some simple tests to determine if you have lost any sensation, or if you have weakness in your thumb or fingers.
+Your provider may also perform more sophisticated diagnostic procedures ranging from a nerve conduction study to electromyography (EMG).
+You may also get x-rays or magnetic resonance imaging (MRI), or ultrasound imaging to reveal the cause and the nature of the injury.

 Management of CTS is based on severity.
 Your health care provider may put your wrist in a splint or brace to keep your wrist from bending, and to minimize or prevent pressure on the nerve.
-You'll probably need to wear the splint full time for 3 - 4 weeks, then at night only.
+You will probably need to wear the splint full time for 3 to 4 weeks, then at night only.
 Putting ice on your wrist, massaging the area, and doing stretching exercises may also help.